-So, what exactly is a managed signage service, what do you get out of it, and is it the right move for your business?
+So, what exactly is a managed signage service, what do you get out of it, and is it the right move for your business in 2025?
 Let’s break it down—no buzzwords, no fluff, just real talk.

 First, What Does "Managed Service" Actually Mean?